getcarina/getcarina.com/_posts/2016-03-15-moving-chatops-into-carina.md

 ## Update

 I circled back and corrected some inaccuracies in this writeup.
 Namely I added a 'login' to the `REDIS_URL` string.
-Its arbitrary, but something that the existing `redis-brain` plugin expects when it reads the redis string and chomps the authentication bits.
+Its arbitrary, but something that the existing `redis-brain` plugin expects when it reads the Redis string and chomps the authentication bits.
 Without this arbitrary 'login', you would not see the hubot instance successfully binding to your `redis-brain`.

 Also I included some additional `Makefile` improvements that my team has iterated on.
 The big takeaway is that the targets in this `Makefile` are 'self-documenting' via a [recent writeup](http://marmelab.com/blog/2016/02/29/auto-documented-makefile.html).
 This makes it trivial to onboard new targets that perform some sort of named function.
 It means you dont have to remember to carry your 'docs' to the `help` target block to provide helper text to your users.
 A++++ WOULD MAKE AGAIN!